dmehrotra/the-internet/README.md

 # The Internet
 Can I rebuild the internet on a local scale with an eye towards the community?
 ## Description
 We take internet infrastructure for granted.
-Most of us don't understand it, and as such we have no idea how to leverage it for activism.
-I'm interested in leveraging internet infrastructure to explore issues about network control and privacy.
+Most of us don't understand it, and as such we have no idea how to leverage it.
+I'm interested in building rebuilding internet infrastructure from scratch and on a small scale to explore issues about network control and privacy.
 Can we distribute information without relying on ISPs, ad networks, and government snoops.
 ## What?
 A community network where users can upload "web pages" that are only visible to the local network.
 A fully offline system where people can publish content that will be shared with only the people in their network.  the content will be in the form of a webpage and the combined result of its usage will be an intranet full of web pages, complete with URLs, and published by members of the network.